Aguero injury 'bad', fears Guardiola

 City's comeback, though, was marred by a trio of injuries to key players as Rodri, David Silva and Aguero all had to be substituted during the second half at Etihad Stadium.

-Aguero appeared to be in some discomfort as he hobbled off and Guardiola fears the striker could miss some time for the champions.
+Aguero appeared to be in some discomfort as he hobbled off and Guardiola fears the striker could miss some time for the defending champion.

-"I think Sergio will be bad, I think so... this feeling, tomorrow [Sunday] we will know," Guardiola told Sky Sports.
+"I think Sergio will be bad, I think so... this feeling, tomorrow [Monday AEDT] we will know," Guardiola said.

 "We will see tomorrow, the feeling is it is muscular.
 It is what it is, we have young players and we will try [to cope if Aguero is ruled out]."